philc/sheetkeys/README.md

 ## Developer workflow

-* Run `cake autobuild` in the `sheetkeys` directory.
-This auto-rebuilds the extension's Javascript every time you change the coffeescript

 * You can use the
   [Extension Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid)
   which provides a quick shortcut for reloading all of your locally-developed extensions.
 See